AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DataViewsAPIOverview/Resolved_Data_View_Preview_API.md

 uid: ResolvedDataViewPreviewAPI
 ---

-# Resolved Data View Preview API
+# Resolved data view preview API

 This portion of the overall [data views API](xref:DataViewsAPIOverview) specifies the resources that resolve per-user for an input data view.
 The preview APIs require a data view to be passed in the request body for each request, which provides the user the flexibility to change the data view on the fly without saving/updating it.